 Rachel Roberts is an Australian illustrator who creates images using a combination of traditional and digital techniques.
 Rachel’s illustrations are published in various print and online products, and her larger works on paper are exhibited in Australia.
 Her interests include art, culture, storytelling, politics and walking.

 In some parts of the world, when a girl dares to speak up, she challenges those who benefit from her silence.
 She places herself in harm’s way by daring to choose courage over fear.
 This is a choice that Malala Yousafzai made.

-As a mother of daughters myself, Malala’s plight offers a relatable, awe-inspiring example of courage, perseverance and strength.
+As a mother of school-age daughters, Malala’s plight offers an awe-inspiring example of courage, perseverance and strength.
 True grit.
-At a time and place when it was dangerous to speak up, Malala advocated for her personal right, and the right of all girls and women to an education.
-And, despite being shot in the head at point-blank range for doing so, she continues to stand up for the power of education today.
+At a time and place when it was dangerous to speak up, Malala advocated for her personal right – and the right of all girls and women – to an education.
+And, despite being shot in the head at point-blank range for doing so, she still stands up for the right to an education.

-While the danger faced by Malala does not stand alone – scores of girls and women are yet to realise full and equal rights – she is a recognisable champion for change.
-It is for this reason that my illustration, ‘Sowing dangerous seeds’, features Malala.
-Here, she is calmly, resolutely pouring seeds that bear beautiful, but dangerous foliage, which surrounds her and a group of women and girls.
+Malala is a recognisable champion for change.
+It is for this reason that she features in my illustration, ‘Sowing dangerous seeds’.
+Here, she is calmly, resolutely pouring seeds that bear beautiful, but dangerous foliage.

-The seeds represent Malala’s ‘dangerous’ idea – that girls have a right to education – while the foliage represents the dangerous environment that this idea can (and does) create.
-And, thanks to Malala’s activism, the growing global awareness of girls’ right to, and inclusion in, education is represented by the women and girls within the foliage.
+The seeds represent Malala’s ‘dangerous’ idea – that girls have a right to an education – and the foliage represents the dangerous environment that this idea can (and does) create.

 Malala represents what it means to me to be a dangerous woman; a woman determined to realise a powerful and positive idea even in the face of danger.